Aggressive Ducks: Why drakes attack and how to permanently stop aggression

 Contents

 We can deal with this in a way that your drake naturally understands.
 All good animal trainers do this.
-Anyone who seems to get along with animals naturally and works beautifully with them, whatever the species, is able to because they understand the animal — how they think and why they do what they do.
+Anyone who seems to get along with animals naturally, whatever the species, is able to because they understand the animal — how they think and why they do what they do.

 Also, a quick apology to all non-Muscovy owners: So far, I’ve only had aggressive Muscovies.
 I have no real life experience with aggressive drakes of other breeds.
 Most of this information applies to both Muscovies and Mallard-derived breeds, but it’s possible there are differences I am not aware of.